What Is Making Tax Digital?

 • April 2027: Income threshold drops to £30,000

-• April 2028 onwards: HMRC plans to extend further, potentially to all self-employed individuals
+• April 2028 onwards: HMRC plans to extend the rollout further, potentially to all self-employed individuals

-Under MTD for ITSA, you’ll need to submit quarterly updates to HMRC (not just an annual tax return) and file a final declaration at the end of the tax year.
+Under the new ITSA rules you will need to send quarterly figures to the tax authority (not just an annual tax return) and file a final declaration at the end of the tax year.
 Xero supports both quarterly submissions and the final declaration process.

 How Xero Handles Making Tax Digital